GUIDE NLP Autolabeling with Quality Assurance 🤖

 • Mobile SAM Configuration

-• Pros: Lightweight model that can be run on laptops, and can mix many
+• Pros: Lightweight model that can be run on laptops, and can mix many different combinations of input prompts to fine-tune prediction.

 • Cons: Lower accuracy than Facebook’s original SAM architecture.